 - Certain individuals and entities, including agriculturists, are exempt from GST registration.

-- Additionally, individuals making Nil Rated and Exempt supplies, such as fresh milk are exempt.
+- Individuals making Nil Rated and Exempt supplies (e.g., fresh milk) are also exempt.

-- Individuals supplying goods under reverse charge mechanisms do not require GST registration.
+- Individuals supplying goods under reverse charge mechanisms do not need to register for GST.

 GST Exemption for Business